In his new memoir, Barack Obama writes of hope, despair and life at the center of a divided nation

 Throughout the book, as Obama elaborates on the roadblocks he faced in pushing his agenda, he acknowledges that his inspirational campaign talk of hope and “yes, we can” was privately accompanied by bouts of doubt, despair and regret.
 Time and again, he writes, he wondered whether he was the man for the moment, whether he was driven too much by ego and not his lofty ideals, and whether he was sacrificing too much of his family life for the political mire.

-“I confess,” Obama says in the preface, “there have been times during the course of writing this book, as I reflected on my presidency and all that’s happened since, when I’ve had to ask myself whether I was too tempered in speaking the truth as I saw it, too cautious in either word or deed, convinced as I was that by appealing to what Lincoln called the better angels of our nature, I stood a greater chance of leading us in the direction of the America we been promised.”
+“I confess,” Obama says in the preface, “there have been times during the course of writing this book, as I reflected on my presidency and all that’s happened since, when I’ve had to ask myself whether I was too tempered in speaking the truth as I saw it, too cautious in either word or deed, convinced as I was that by appealing to what Lincoln called the better angels of our nature, I stood a greater chance of leading us in the direction of the America we’ve been promised.”

 The book was completed in August, before Biden became president-elect.
-Nonetheless, read in the aftermath of the 2020 election, it serves as a preamble, laying out the divisions that resulted in the 2016 election of Donald Trump and the pitfalls that Biden is bound to encounter after taking office.
+Nonetheless, read in the aftermath of the 2020 election, it serves as a preamble, laying out the divisions that resulted in the 2016 election of Donald Trump and the pitfalls that Biden is bound to encounter in office.

 Obama recounts the difficulty of dealing with Mitch McConnell, the top Senate Republican then and now.
 Obama writes that Biden told him how McConnell had blocked one of his bills.
-When Biden tried to explain the bill’s merits, McConnell responded, “You must be under the mistaken impression that I care,” according to Obama, recounting the Kentucky senator’s “shamelessness” and “dispassionate pursuit of power.”
+When Biden tried to explain the bill’s merits, McConnell responded, “You must be under the mistaken impression that I care,” Obama writes, recounting the Kentucky senator’s “shamelessness” and “dispassionate pursuit of power.”

-Obama came into office vowing to work with Republicans, but he tells with increasing fury and frustration how the opposition party was just that – almost always in opposition.
-He recounts how he spent countless hours seeking to woo Republicans to support his health care plan.
+Obama came into office vowing to work with Republicans, but he tells with increasing fury and frustration how the opposition party was just that — almost always in opposition.
+He recounts spending countless hours seeking to woo Republicans to support his health-care plan.

-In an atmosphere poisoned by false charges that he was not born in America, that he was a Muslim, and that he supported “death panels” that would determine the fate of older Americans, Obama says it was hard enough to win GOP support.
-But he thought he had a chance with some Republican moderates such as Sen. Olympia Snowe of Maine, who supported the health plan in committee but voted against it on the floor.
+In an atmosphere poisoned by false assertions that he was not born in the United States, that he was a Muslim and that he supported “death panels” that would determine the fate of older Americans, Obama says it was hard enough to win GOP support.
+But he thought he had a chance with some Republican moderates such as Sen. Olympia Snowe of Maine, who supported the health plan in committee but voted against it on the floor of the Senate.

 He writes how he asked Republican Sen. Chuck Grassley whether any changes in the bill would win the Iowan’s vote.
 “I guess not, Mr. President,” Grassley responded, according to Obama.
 Grassley’s office released a statement Friday that said, “Neither Sen. Grassley nor his senior staff at the time have any record or recollection of that and it’s unlikely that is something Sen. Grassley would say.”